otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-05.1-file-uploads-caching-strategies/README.md

     return value;
   } catch (err) {
-    // If Redis is unavailable, fall through to the database logger.warn({ key, err }, "Cache error - falling through to database");
+    // If Redis is unavailable, fall through to the database
+    // This makes Redis a performance optimisation, not a hard dependency logger.warn({ key, err }, "Cache error - falling through to database");
     return fetchFn();
   }